Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Where to stay in the Valle d’Itria:

-- Masseria Grieco – A charming B&B in a renovated farm building surrounded by olive trees close to Ostuni, with traditional rooms, an outdoor swimming pool and large garden, plus a restaurant serving homemade delicacies and its own bar and communal lounge area.
+- Masseria Grieco – A charming B&B in a renovated farm building surrounded by olive trees close to Ostuni, with traditional rooms, an outdoor swimming pool, and a large garden, plus a restaurant serving homemade delicacies and its own bar and communal lounge area.

 - Masseria Rosa Trulli Relais – A traditional farm stay inside a series of stone cottages and trulli just a short distance from Alberobello.